It’s no secret that the economy is going through some serious ups and downs at the moment.

 Sticking to your budget – and not spending more than you earn – is going to be SUPER helpful, especially when a recession is looming on the horizon.

-By sticking to a budget and living frugally, you can actually free up a lot of your money to:
+By sticking to a budget, you can free up a lot of your money to:

 Here are a few of my favorite YNAB features: